Shelley Hull: Career

 For fifteen years, from 1903 to 1918, Hull appeared in 17 Broadway plays, enhancing his acting reputation in comedy and serious drama with each production.
 A frequent description of his stage work is that he "combined boyishness with an incontestable manliness, and grace with a telling force, as the best young actor in his field."
 Hull was a particular favorite of the young Billie Burke and costarred with her in three consecutive plays over a year's time.
 In 1917, he costarred in Why Marry?, the first play to win the Pulitzer Prize for Drama.
 In Bertie Thomas's Under Orders, a British import that opened in August 1918, he impressed critics with his dual casting as an American (Arthur Ford) and his German cousin (Captain Hartzmann of the Imperial Guards), who find themselves fighting on either side of The Great War before taking refuge in each other's countries.
 His ability to portray both young men as decent human beings trapped in the fog of war won critical raves from, for one, Dorothy Parker, who wrote, "If the author had let Shelley Hull get killed, not a woman in the audience would ever have smiled again."

-A decade into his stage career, he appeared in the first of his two silent films, Sappho (1913).
+A decade into his stage career, he appeared in the first of his two silent films, Sapho (1913).
 His second and last film, An Honorable Cad (1919), was released nine months after his death that January.